phusion/phusion-server-tools/README.md

  * Ruby (obviously)
  * `pv` - `apt-get install pv`.
 Not required but very useful; allows display of progress bars.

+Some tools require additional configuration through `config.yml`, which must be located in the same directory as the tool or in `/etc/phusion-server-tools.yml`.
+Please see `config.yml.example` for an example.

 ## Included tools